Aspen Snowmass Ski Resort Review

 - Aspen Highlands, just north of Aspen

-- Buttermilk Mountain, which lies at a low altitude and is the most family-oriented of the four ski areas.
+- Buttermilk Mountain, which lies at a low altitude and is perhaps the most family-oriented ski resort of the four ski areas.
 It also renowned for its world-class terrain park.

 As a whole, the Aspen Snowmass resorts provide an enormous skiing area of 2,146 hectares (5,303 acres).
 This includes 329 marked trails, 43 lifts, five terrain parks and many half pipes.
 There are a variety of trails to appeal to all levels of sportsmen and women.
 Plenty of them are wide groomed tree runs, powder bowls, moguls along with gated backcountry skiing.

 Some people are deterred by the areas glamorous reputation, but this is truly an experienced skiers’ paradise with lots of steeps and plenty of white knuckle runs.

 People worry that Aspen is so popular it becomes overcrowded but it is actually so vast you can easily find for yourself many hundreds of secret powder hideaways among the 2,146-hectare terrain.
 The powder quality is also very good, and there is an average of around 300 inches snowfall every season.